renerbaffa/dog-breeds-dashboard/README.md

 	1. `enzyme` to render and manipulate rendered React components
 	2. `react-test-renderer` to generate snapshots of dumb/stateless components
 - Total time spent: 6 hours (configuring webpack: ~5 hours, documenting: ~1 hour)

+### Architecture details
+- `normalizers` are the files responsible for get raw data and convert it to expected pattern
+- `sources` are the files responsible for request information from backend, decoupling the request code from the actions and components.